Calgary recycling facts

 - Every tonne of paper made from recycled material saves 28,000 liters of water.

-What is shown in news articles like CBC Marketplace are not connected to Calgary's blue cart program and we plan on keeping it that way.
+It seems like there is always bad news about recycling in the media.
+But rest assured that these news articles are not connected to Calgary’s Blue Cart program and we plan on keeping it that way.

 Valuable recycling, value for Calgary